interpretml/LLM-Tabular-Memorization-Checker/README.md

 The different tests are described in a Neurips'23 workshop [paper](https://arxiv.org/abs/2403.06644).

-The dataset transforms, and the consequences of memorization for few-shot learning are described in this [pre-print](https://arxiv.org/abs/2404.06209).
+The dataset transforms and the consequences of memorization for few-shot learning are discussed in this [pre-print](https://arxiv.org/abs/2404.06209).

 ### Installation